Yes, it’s true. There are just certain vitamins every woman needs.

 Not only does the vitamin make it easier to conceive – it also makes sure the fetus develops properly, avoiding miscarriage and birth defects.

-Vitamin B9 also protects women from fatal heart disease, which kills many more women than it does men each year.
+Vitamin B9 also protects women from fatal heart disease, which kills more women than it does men each year.
 Heart attack signs in women are different, as is the risk.

 The B complex should top the list of vitamins every woman needs.
 So consider a B-Complex supplement to provide you the necessary B9.
 You can also get it from shellfish, salmon, legumes, chickpeas and wheat bran.